compTAG/fwcg21/announcements.md

 1. If you recently taught a comp geo/top class, please add it to the website:
 [Classes](https://comptag.github.io/teaching-compGT/) or contact David Millman.
+2. To add content to this page, please contact Jordan Schupbach <jordan.schupbach@montana.edu>.